 If there is an agreement between the parties which includes the appropriate components, a presumption arises that this agreement is in the best interests of the child and it will normally be adopted by the Court.
 This is why Courts encourage mediation of child custody issues.

 A Kansas Court will need to make certain findings before it can assume jurisdiction over a child custody matter.
-In order for a Court to be sure that a parent is not judge-shopping, a person seeking a Court for custody orders must allege that there is no other Court asserting authority over this child.
-For example, if your divorce was in Leavenworth County and custody orders arose from that action, you cannot run to Wyandotte County for a modification unless Leavenworth relents its jurisdiction.
+In order for a Court to be sure that a parent is not judge-shopping, a person seeking a Court to issue custody orders must allege that there is no other Court asserting authority over this child.
+For example, if your divorce was in Leavenworth County and custody orders arose from that action, you cannot run to Johnson County for a modification unless Leavenworth relents its jurisdiction.
 The same is normally true if orders of custody exist in Missouri, yet a parent now lives in Kansas.
-If your child has not lived within Kansas for at least six months, Kansas may not be the child's home state and a Kansas Court may not wish to assert jurisdiction over the matter outside of a true emergency.
+If your child has not lived within Kansas for at least six months, Kansas may not be the child’s home state and a Kansas Court may not wish to assert jurisdiction over the matter outside of a true emergency.
 More can be read about child custody jurisdiction and the U.C.C.J.E.A. at the following link: http://kslegislature.org/li_2014/b2013_14/statute/023_000_0000_chapter/023_037_0000_article/

 Emergency orders modifying a final order of custody may be obtained under special circumstances.
 These are typically sought when a party believes that the child in facing an immediate threat to their welfare, or if there is a reasonable belief that the child might be moved from the state without Court approval.
-Emergency orders without the opposing party present are difficult to obtain, and the Judge will require sworn testimony establishing a prima facie case that an emergency exists before the ex parte modified order is given (K.S.A.
-60-1628).
+Emergency orders without the opposing party present are difficult to obtain, and the Judge will require sworn testimony establishing a prima facie case that an emergency exists before the modified order is given.
+K.S.A.
+23-3219.

 Change of Custody Orders

 When asking the Court to modify a final order of custody, the movant must file a verified motion alleging facts warranting the change.
 If the Court finds that the allegations set forth in the motion or the accompanying affidavit fail to establish a prima facie case, the Court will deny the motion.
-If the court finds that the motion establishes a prima facie case, the matter may be tried on factual issues (K.S.A.
-60-1628).
+If the court finds that the motion establishes a prima facie case, the matter may be tried on the facts.
+K.S.A.
+23-3218.

 Unless there is a special agreement, Child Support will normally end when the child reaches the age of majority.
-If you're looking for some help from the other parent with sending your child to college, you'd better have a specific agreement drawn up to cover this expense during the actual divorce proceedings.
+If you’re looking for some help from the other parent with sending your child to college, you’d better have a specific agreement drawn up to cover this expense during the actual divorce proceedings.
 The Kansas Child Support Guidelines do not provide for it automatically.